 What is ESSENTIAL exercise for a horse?May 15, 2021

-What is ESSENTIAL exercise for a horse? - Horses require daily exercise because they are essentially grazing athletes.
+Horses require daily exercise because they are essentially grazing athletes.
 This does not mean that you have to ride them every day (or even at all) but you do need to provide the right environment so that they can move enough to stay healthy, or, provide structured exercise (or both).

 Providing actual exercise (or exercise opportunities) is a very important part of caring for a horse.
 It is not acceptable to keep horses confined in small spaces without providing lots of opportunities for movement.

 Lack of movement leads to obesity problems which in turn leads to issues such as Laminitis - a dangerous condition of the hooves.

 It can also lead to stereotypic behaviour problems as a horse is 'hard wired' to move and will attempt to do so even when prevented from doing so (hence 'box walking', 'weaving', etc.).

 Why do horses need to move so much?

 Horses rely on movement to keep their circulation working properly (both blood and lymphatic fluid circulation).
 Every step a horse takes helps to keep their circulation working by ‘pumping’ blood and lymphatic fluid back up the legs.

 The hoof of the horse has evolved to expand and absorb the downward pressure of the horse (as the hoof touches the ground) and contract to push fluids back up again as the hoof leaves the ground.